 - Con, UnderQuilts can be expensive.
 It's like buying a second sleeping bag and we all know you get what you pay for when it comes to a sleeping bag.

-- Con, if you're use to sleeping on a pad in a tent you may find underquilts to be a bit more bulky than your pad.
+- Con, if you're use to sleeping on a pad in a tent you may find UnderQuilts to be a bit bulkier than your pad.

 Get to the point.

 Winter hammock camping is actually my favorite time of the year to Air Camp.
 I love staying warm vs. trying to find ways to cool down.
 I've tried every method out there for staying warm in a hammock and ultimately we landed on developing the Inferno TopQuilt and UnderQuilt system.
 It's our top line, incredibly efficient hammock insulation system, consisting of a top and under quilt, that is sure to impress.
 Check it out here.

-Ultimately you have a lot of options for staying warm in a hammock during the cooler months, and understanding the pros and cons of each can really help you make a good decision up front and start you down the fast track to success in experiencing the wild in comfort with your camping hammock.
+Ultimately, you have a lot of options for staying warm in a hammock during the cooler months.
+And understanding the pros and cons of each can really help you make a good decision up front and start you down the fast track to success in experiencing the wild in comfort with your camping hammock.
 Regardless, we just want to empower you to venture bravely into the wild during the winter months and enjoy all that the beautifully diverse winter months have to offer.